It’s no wonder that so many musicians have literally sung the praises of the City by the Bay.

 Even though the manufacturing plant moved to nearby San Leandro in the 1960s, Ghirardelli’s coveted chocolate squares remain closely associated with San Francisco.
 The gigantic store on the converted factory is worth a visit (and a shopping spree, maybe?).
 Their dark & sea salt caramel squares are to die for, honestly.

-9. The Nicknames (and the Controversy)
+11. The nicknames (and the controversy)

-Locals refer to San Francisco simply as “The City”, which might a legacy of the days when it was the only decently sized town in much of California.
+Locals refer to San Francisco simply as “The City”, which might be a legacy of the days when it was the only decently sized town in much of California.
 And while “City by the Bay” can be great either or poetically sarcastically, SF is an acceptable initialism.

 That’s it, though.
 San Franciscans seem to scoff at or outright despise the shorthands “Frisco” and “San Fran”.
 To us, they might sound affectionate; to locals, they’re lazy and cheesy.
 So go with the long version if you don’t wanna leave a bad impression!